-The misconception of orthodontics … wait until a child is a teenager to start treatment!
-In other words… wait until a problem is bigger, harder to fix and costlier!
+The misconception of orthodontics: “wait until a child is a teenager to start treatment”… this can mean waiting until a problem gets bigger, becomes harder to fix and so can become costlier!

-“Prevention is better than the cure” – This is why seeing the orthodontist for children in this age group is a great idea!
-There are many issues that can arise when teeth are forming and coming through into the mouth during these early years.
+“Prevention is better than cure” – This is why seeing the orthodontist for children in this age group is a great idea!
+Many issues can arise when teeth are forming and coming through into the mouth during these early years.

-Seen early, an orthodontist is sometimes able to intercept certain teeth and bite problems, and stop them from causing issues in the bite and teeth alignment later on – possibly avoiding extractions, the cost and time of braces later.
+If seen early, an orthodontist can sometimes intercept certain teeth and bite problems, and stop them from causing issues in the bite and teeth alignment later on – possibly avoiding extractions as well as the cost and time of braces later.

-World leading associations eg. American Association of Orthodontics, European Society of Orthodontists, Australian Society of Orthodontists, recommend that all children around the age of 7-8 years, should be seen by a specialist orthodontist.
+World-leading associations e.g. American Association of Orthodontics, European Society of Orthodontists and Australian Society of Orthodontists, recommend that all children around the age of 7-8 years be seen by a specialist orthodontist.

 When to consider treatment

 - A thumb-sucking habit past the age of 6 years

 - Bites their finger nails or pencil-biting

 - “Buck” teeth and/or teeth that stick out

 - Open bites